 Ultimately, metro-area networks make more sense than uncoordinated public hot spots, Sege said, because they can be accessed anywhere.
 He compared the hot spot business model to building phone booths in a world where people already have cell phones.

-While Wi-Fi was not designed for such large outdoor deployments, Tropos uses a
+While Wi-Fi was not designed for such large outdoor deployments, Tropos uses a mesh networking architecture to cover large areas and smart access points to help manage the system.

 Radio frequency management is likely to be one of the biggest issues facing cities -- and even enterprises -- as they roll out large-scale wireless networks, said Jim Vogt, president and CEO of Pleasanton, Calif.-based Trapeze Networks.